Abhiswain97/PGD_UOH/README.md

-# PG Diploma Notes
+# PG Diploma

-This repo is a collection of Notes, assignments, code for my PG Diploma in ML & AI from the University of Hyderabad
+This repo is a collection of everything related to my PG Diploma in ML & AI from the University of Hyderabad

 ## Contents: